 If a claim is initially denied, review the denial notice carefully, and if appropriate, appeal the decision.
 Additionally, reach out to Amazon Seller Support for assistance and clarification on any claim-related issues.

 How to Determine How Much Amazon Owes You?

-As mentioned before, missing inventory is a common reason for compensation, but how to get reimbursed for Amazon FBA lost or damaged inventory?
+Let’s look at how to audit your inventory for products that Amazon has lost or damaged.
+As mentioned before, missing inventory is a common reason for compensation, but how do get reimbursed for Amazon FBA lost or damaged inventory?